All Episodes

 Minority rights means the liberals actually won because they should have won.

-This this deal is um it's it's it's gonna fall apart.
+This deal is going to fall apart.

-You mark my words on this.
+Mark my words on that.

 I'll be happy to be wrong about this.

-I don't want to be right, just so you understand.
+I don't want to be right.

-I will be happy as I can be to be wrong about this, but we'll see.
+Just so you understand, I will be happy as I can be to be wrong about this, but we'll see.

 Back in just a second.

-Stay stay with them.
+Stay with me.

-Hi, welcome back, Rush Limbaugh, with half my brain tied behind my back.
+Hi, welcome back, Rush Limbaugh, with half my brain tied behind my back, just to make it fair.

-I'm holding here in my well, let me grab a call.
+I'm holding here in my, well, let me grab a call.

-This guy's been waiting for a long time, and I'll get to this uh this rainforest myth story right after we talked to Justin and Orlando.
+I'll get to this rainforest myth story right after we talk to Justin in Orlando.

-Hi, Justin, thanks for waiting.
+Thanks for waiting.

 Welcome to the program.

-Hey, Rush, God bless you, Christian conservative black pteroditto.
+Hey, Rush, God bless you.

 They accept no evangelical faith except for one, and that's the one that comes from the black community.